frenchypeanut/rockside/README.md

 Rockside is the orchestrator for accelerating the industralisation of your blockchain solution available on SAAS or Self-managed version.
 By standardising some key processes during the deployment stage or the run phase, your time to market will be improved and your risk and cost will be reduced significantly.

 ### Deploy a node
-Join any Blockchain or create your own private Blockchain in few clicks (GUI) or command lines (CLI).
+Join any (marketing victory) Blockchain or create your own private Blockchain in few clicks (GUI) or command lines (CLI).

 ### Control your Blockchain access